How’re you doing with those resolutions and goals for the year?

 Counseling (or psychotherapy) is the treatment of mental health disorders to address thoughts, behaviors, and feelings that people find troublesome.
 Most of the mental health professionals and coaches I’ve spoken with stress that counseling focuses on reducing symptoms of an illness by delving into your past to heal those wounds.

 Personally, I disagree with this definition.
 I feel that great counseling integrates coaching principles and techniques.
 At least, that’s my style, but that’s a whole other blog.
 Suffice it to say that limiting thoughts, behaviors, and/or feelings are likely at the root of your difficulties achieving personal and professional goals.
 So symptoms of anxiety, depression, etc. show up during coaching as people keep bumping up against the same walls.

 That’s where counseling comes in.
 Instead of finding a way around that wall, therapy gives you the tools (ahem, sledgehammer) to knock down that sucker so it’s out of your way for good.
 With those barriers out of the way, your goals and dreams are in plain view and the path is cleared.
 It’s hard work, but oh so rewarding.

-I hope this post has helped you figure out the kind of support you may need to make your 2017 resolutions a reality.
-If you’re considering help to demolish some emotional walls, call me at (305) 501-0133 or click here if you’re ready for a free 20-minute Clarity Consult to decide if my brand of counseling with integrated coaching is the right fit for your needs.
-I’ll be happy to answer any questions you may have about how support can get you back on track with your new year’s resolutions.
+We hope this post has helped you figure out the kind of support you may need to make your 2017 resolutions a reality.
+If you’re considering help to demolish some emotional walls, call us at (305) 501-0133 or click here if you’re ready for a free 20-minute Clarity Consult to decide if our brand of counseling with integrated coaching is the right fit for your needs.
+We will be happy to answer any questions you may have about how support can get you back on track with your new year’s resolutions.
 If you enjoyed it, share this post with that someone you know is struggling.
 They’ll thank you for it and you’ll have a friend for life!